hemidactylus/mlops-speedrun-spamclassifier/README.md

 `sms_id`, `text` and `label`, the latter being simply `spam/ham`.
 This is in `raw_data/raw_dataset.csv`.

 > This dataset could realistically be stored on a database.
-For simplicity we keep it as a local file.

-> The `raw_data/` directory plays the role of our own DWH, which we will
+> The `raw_data/` directory here plays the role of our own DWH, which we will
 > later "connect" to the feature store for our own convenience.

 _Note: in order to